bakpakin/Fennel/style.md

 ```

 This raises the question of how to tell whether a given macro takes a
 body or not.
-For the forms which are part of Fennel, you can use the
+For the forms which are part of Fennel, you can consult
-`(fennel.syntax)` function in Fennel's API: it will give you a table
+the reference or use the `(fennel.syntax)` function in Fennel's API:
-of form names, some of which have `:body? true`.
-For things that don't
+it will give you a table of form names, some of which have `:body?
-come with Fennel, picking a name that starts with `with-` or `def`
+true`.
+For things that don't come with Fennel, picking a name that
-will make it clearer to 3rd-party tools like text editors and `fnlfmt`
+starts with `with-` or `def` will make it clearer to 3rd-party tools
-that it's a macro which takes a body.
+like text editors and `fnlfmt` that it's a macro which takes a body.

 If the callee is not like that, then if the first argument is on the
 same line, align the starting column of all following arguments with